No, I'm Not A Proud Latina

 “I don’t!”
 My girlfriends, two fellow Black Central Americans, and I screamed in unison as we dissolved into our usual cackles.
 Janvieve Williams Comrie, a human rights strategist, shared this question with Evelyn Alvarez and I after it was presented during a workshop she attended on the first day of Latinx Heritage Month.
 She recalls rightfully informing the facilitator how triggering and violent this seemingly innocent query was.
-How do we honor something that doesn’t honor us?
-How do we honor our rapists, murderers, thieves, and wardens?
-How do we honor genocide?
-How do we honor lies?
+How do we honour something that doesn’t honour us?
+How do we honour our rapists, murderers, thieves, and wardens?
+How do we honour genocide?
+How do we honour lies?

 Advertisement